-For DIY rosin enthusiasts, producing your own small batch essential oils at home is a safe, cost-effective alternative, when done correctly.
+For DIY extraction and rosin enthusiasts, producing your own small-batch rosin at home is a safe, cost-effective alternative, when done correctly.
 Most rosin aficionados prefer a safe and healthy solventless method for personal, small-batch rosin production.
 In the quest to find the best methods to extract a quality concentration, it’s easy to consider using a hair straightener.
-There are several reasons to stay away from using a common beauty supply tool, from the hazards associated with handling a hot flat-iron to the inconsistency of results and disappointing yields.
+There are several reasons to stay away from using a common beauty supply tool, from the hazards associated with handling a hot flat iron to the inconsistency of results and disappointing yields.

 Serious at-home rosin connoisseurs understand the importance of investing in a rosin press to ensure repeatable, quality results.